Habsburg Castle and the new Worldpower

 One of the most informative sources on the early Habsburgs is the Acta Murensia on the foundation of the monastery of Muri in 1027.
 The Habsburgs descended from a family from Alsace.

-(See also the last Habsburg in Basel)
+(See also the last Habsburger in Basel)

 The Habsburgs benefited from the extinction of other dynasties in the region (including the counts of Lenzburg and later Kyburg).
 They acquired earldoms in the southern Zurichgau, in the Frickgau, and around 1200 also in Aargau.

-In 1273, the electors of the Holy Roman Empire elected Count Rudolf IV (1218-1291) as German king Rudolf I. Habsburg Castle was then no longer suitable as a residence and the Habsburgs moved to Brugg, Bremgarten or Laufenburg.
+In 1273, the electors of the Holy Roman Empire elected Count Rudolf IV (1218-1291) as German king Rudolf I. Habsburg Castle was then no longer suitable as a residence, and the Habsburgs moved to Brugg, Bremgarten or Laufenburg.

 Nobles in the service of Habsburg then occupied the castle until the conquest of Aargau by the Swiss Confederation in 1415.
 In 1469, the castle came into the hands of the Königsfelden monastery in Brugg.